ComCatLab/welcome-guide/README.md

 # 🖥 ComCat Lab Welcome Guide 🐱

 Welcome to the group!
 This guide introduces several of the key tools and services that are used in [ComCat Lab][comcat-lab] and examples of their use.
+The guide is very much a work in progress and corrections and contributions are welcome from all members.

 You can view the complete guide in PDF form (`comcat-lab-welcome-guide.pdf`), or, alternatively, you can [view the guide as a static webpage](#-build-webpage-).